reactjs/rfcs/text/0000-custom-events.md

 this a breaking change?
 Can we write a codemod?
 Should we coordinate with other projects or libraries? -->

-For react this would not be a breaking change.
+For react this would (or should) not be a breaking change.

-For library developers choosing to implement a custom event API that aligns with react and this proposal, they will likely have to introduce a breaking change in their libraries, unless the implement some strategy for maintaining backwards compatibility (like emitting the legacy and new events)
+For library developers choosing to implement a custom event API that aligns with react and this proposal, they will likely have to introduce a breaking change in their libraries, unless they implement some strategy for maintaining backwards compatibility (like emitting the legacy and new events and exposing different props.)

 # How we teach this